FOUNTAINHEAD

 Rustic-chic chillout retreat in wildest Andalucia

-FOUNTAINHEAD IS JUST THE PLACE to trade the crowds of the costas for the peace of the Andalucian mountains.
-Mixing rustic chic with splashes of bohemian glamour, this hillside hideaway is just made for us-time.
+FOUNTAINHEAD IS JUST THE PLACE to trade the crowds of the costas for the magic of the mountains.
+This Andalucian

-Fountainhead looks out onto wildest Andalucia.
-This is a weekend destination hotel made for away-from-it-all recharging and relaxation.
-Breathe in crisp mountain air and gaze out at utterly peaceful hillsides covered in almond and olive trees, with the craggy Sierra de Caramolos mountains rising behind.
+away-from-it-all recharging and relaxation.
+We stepped out of our car to breathe in the crisp mountain air scented with wild fennel, gazing out at utterly peaceful hillsides covered in almond and olive trees, with the craggy Sierra de Caramolos mountains rising behind.
+Only the tinkle of goat bells and the chirrup of crickets in the afternoon sun broke the stillness.

 Hit the spot